loupe-php/loupe/README.md

 ## Introductory blog post

 If this is your first encounter with Loupe, you might want to read the [blog post on Medium][Blog_Medium] or [as Markdown file][Blog_Repository] that should give you more information about the reasons and what you can do with it.
+Note that some implementation details (e.g. libraries used) referenced in this blog post are not up-to-date anymore.

 ## Performance

-Performance depends on many factors but here are some ballpark numbers based on indexing the [~32k movies fixture by MeiliSearch][MeiliSearch_Movies]:
+Performance depends on many factors but here are some ballpark numbers based on indexing the [~32k movies fixture by MeiliSearch][MeiliSearch_Movies] and the test files in `bin` of this repository:

-* Indexing will take less than 5min (~110 documents per second)
+* Indexing (`php bin/index_performance_test.php`) will take less than 5min (~110 documents per second)
-* The slowest possible search query (typo tolerance enabled, ordered by relevance) finishes in < 400ms
+* Querying (`php bin/search_performance_test.php`) for `Amakin Dkywalker` with typo tolerance enabled and ordered by relevance finishes in about `80 ms`

 Note that anything above 50k documents is probably not a use case for Loupe.
+Please, also read the [Performance](./docs/performance.md) chapter in the docs.
 You may report your own performance measurements and more details in the [respective discussion][Performance_Topic].

 ## Acknowledgement